 Generally for me, apart from bedtimes, I find the afternoons after lunch, when they are tired and fussy (yeah even the older ones are fussy at that time)… you know when they don’t want to nap… or are coming at you demanding screen time… the babies may have just gotten up from their long nap… taht is what works best for us.
 I feed them and then try to relax for 15-20 minutes with them around me.
 They sometimes lie next to me or at my feet or just hang around playing with LEGO as they listen… sometimes the little ones – a child in my lap and one by my side… they love it!

-One common question: I take out time for my children everyday to play with them right now.
+One frequently asked question: Right now, I am already taking out time for my children everyday to play with them.
 We are fine reading whenever we are free and the baby is napping.
 Do I still need to fix a time?

 Yes.
 If you think about it for a minute, you may be already having a time slot – ie., when the baby is napping.
 You’re using your baby’s nap time to have some quality time with the elder kid.
 That’s great.
 Because children really benefit from 1 on 1 time with their mothers.
 They need it.
 They crave it.
 But, are you doing something with the both of them together?